XiaohanYu-GU/MaskCOV/README.md

 }

 ## Source Download
 Please find our code in the folder PR_MaskCOV.
+The ultra-fine-grained image dataset, UFG, used in this paper can be downloaded via "https://github.com/XiaohanYu-GU/Ultra-FGVC".

 ### How to use
 install pytorch 1.6.0, python 3.7, cuda 10.1, cudnn7.6.3 and any necessary python package that is required.